briceth/Qarote/docs/README.md

-# RabbitHQ Standalone Deployment
+# Qarote Standalone Deployment

-This directory contains configuration files and examples for deploying RabbitHQ as a standalone, self-hosted application.
+This directory contains configuration files and examples for deploying Qarote as a standalone, self-hosted application.

 ## Quick Start